Location data is obtained by your smartphone and published to the MQTT broker as follows:

 A manual location with a non-zero length remark (description) is a waypoint.

-If a waypoint is shared, its attributes are published when the waypoint is created or changed.
+A waypoint's attributes are published when the waypoint is created or changed.

 If a waypoint specifies a radius, a circular region is monitored for enter/leave events.